chaoss/augur/README.md

 ### Vagrant
 **The quickest way to get started working on Augur is by using [Vagrant](https://www.vagrantup.com/)** to spin up a virtual machine (VM) that comes with Augur already installed.
 We'll do all the work of setting up and installing dependencies, leaving you free to jump right into contributing something awesome.

 *Caveat: if you’re a super nerd who likes to have total control over your development environment, there’s a local installation link at the bottom of this page.
-For the rest of you, Vagrant is the way to go, especially if you've had trouble getting all the dependcies installed locally, are not comfortable installing them yourself, or are using an OS for which we don't currently support local installation.
-We currently only support local installation for macOS and most flavors of Linux.*
+For the rest of you, Vagrant is the way to go, especially if you've had trouble getting all the dependcies installed locally, are not comfortable installing them yourself, or are using an OS for which we don't currently support local installation. **We currently only support local installation for macOS and most flavors of Linux**.*

+Windows installation instructions using Vagrant can be found [here](docs/python/source/windows-install.md).

 #### Dependencies

 - [Vagrant](https://www.vagrantup.com/)
 - [Virtualbox](https://www.virtualbox.org/)
-- Local installation of Augur
 - [GitHub Access Token](https://github.com/settings/tokens) (no write access required)

 To get started, you'll need a VM provider- we currently only support [Virtualbox](https://www.virtualbox.org/).
 You'll also need to install [Vagrant](https://www.vagrantup.com/downloads.html).
 To begin, clone the repository, enter the root directory, and run `make vagrant`.